Fleur De Lis Abdominoplasty

 The Surgery

 A fleur de lis abdominoplasty takes between 2-3 hours.
 Usually an incision is made just above the pubic region.
 The longer the scar the more tissue can be removed and you will need to discuss the length of your scar at a consultation.
 A vertical line is drawn down the middle of the abdomen and skin is excised on either side of this in a triangle.
 The skin is separated from the underlying tissue from the pubic region upwards.
 The extent of dissection will vary from patient to patient.
 The abdominal wall is tightened and the tummy button relocated.
 Excess fat and skin is removed.
 The incisions are closed with dissolvable stitches and the skin is repositioned.
 It is unusual to require drains and a compressive dressing is almost always required.
+You can browse our case studies to see the before and after, as well as the healing progression from Gary Ross’s surgeries.

 After Surgery

-You will usually return to the ward within an hour following surgery and you will be encouraged to mobilize.
+You will usually return to the ward within an hour following surgery and you will be encouraged to mobilise.
 You will not have a catheter in place and it is unusual to require drains.
-You will be able to eat / drink and and mobilize as soon as the anaesthetic wears off.
+You will be able to eat / drink and and mobilise as soon as the anaesthetic wears off.
 You will feel swollen and have abdominal discomfort that will usually require analgesia.
-You will be able to go home the next day and should keep the wounds dry for the next week.
+You will be able to go home the next day and should keep the incision areas dry for the next week.
 You should arrange for someone to pick you up following surgery and have some support at home on discharge.
-You will be reviewed in clinic and the wounds checked at a week.
+You will be reviewed in the clinic and the wounds will be checked.
 You should avoid excessive straining in the first week and should continue to wear a support garment for 4-6 weeks after surgery.
 You will be able to resume light exercises after a week and normal exercise by 3-4 weeks.
 You should begin massage to the scar once healed.
 The healing from a fleur de lis can be longer than a standard tummy tuck and frequently the point that has the most problems is the join of the vertical and horizontal scar.
-This ladies preops and 1 week images can be compared to 4 weeks where there is a healing issue at the join.
-This does heal but can take a few weeks.
-Her longer term scar is shown for comparison.

 Risks And Complications